Our Top 20 Made-to-Fade Raw Denim Jackets

 A runaway hit in the selvedge scene since their debut, TCB’s no-nonsense approach to vintage style and attractive price point make them an easy choice for those who want to get a lot for a little.

-Zimbabwe cotton means that this jacket will quickly become supple and soft, and the paper patch will crumble with wear and washing.
+Zimbabwe cotton means that this jacket will quickly become supple, and the generous fit will make it easy to throw over your shoulders.

 3sixteen Shadow Selvedge Type III (14.5 oz.)